PlayStation 5 and PS5 Digital Edition vs. Xbox Series X and Xbox Series S

 The PlayStations have a slot for SSDs, and are compatible with Sony-branded ones as well as third party products.
 For the Xboxes, Microsoft is limiting things to a Seagate-developed SSD expansion card.

 All four machines also have USB slots which can be used to hook up HDDs, although you’ll obviously get slower read speeds.
+It's important to note that PS5 games can only be played from an SSD (either built-in or added), while PS4 games can be run on the new console from either SSD or HDD.

 The presence or absence of a disc drive is one of the biggest points of difference between the models of each console.
 The vanilla PS5 and the Xbox Series X have Ultra-HD Blu-ray drives, which can play game discs (obviously) as well as Blu-rays, Ultra HD Blu-rays, and DVDs.